healeycodes/in-memory-cache-over-http/README.md

 <br>

-There's a GitHub workflow that builds and tests the repository on push.

 ### Contributing

 Feel free to raise any issues and pull requests 👍

-There is no roadmap for this project.
+There is no road map for this project.
 My main motivations were to learn more about Go!